Reviews You Can Rely On

 Print Quality

-You should know off the bat we gave the Saturn 2 a gold star for our print quality evaluation.
-Resin and FDM printers are judged by the same criteria and on the same scale in our testing facility, and resin printers simply produce far better detail and overall quality of prints compared with FDM (though FDM generally easily wins the “ease of use” battle, to put it mildly).
+The Saturn 2 earned a gold star in our print quality evaluation.
+Resin printers simply produce far better detail and overall quality of prints compared with FDM (though FDM generally easily wins the “ease of use” battle, to put it mildly).
 Its prints are absolutely superb, even with out-of-the-box settings.

-Our starting Benchmark tests are really about sussing out minute imperfections that will be obvious in geometrically perfect simple shapes.
-The walls of the hollow models throughout showed excellent dimensional stability, with only the thinnest walls showing any sort of wave.
-Our overhang tests give progressively steeper angles to test warp and roughness, and surprisingly only the shallow angles showed anything less than perfect builds, usually the opposite.
+Our simple benchmark tests allow us to suss out minute imperfections obvious in geometrically perfect shapes.
+The walls of the hollow models printed by the Saturn showed excellent dimensional stability, with only the thinnest walls showing a slight wave.
+Our overhang tests give progressively steeper angles to test warp and roughness, and surprisingly, only the shallow angles showed less than perfect builds (steeper angles are usually more challenging).

 elegoo saturn 2 - the saturn 2 is a pro maker's best friend.